 Most impressively, Spencer has managed a successful squash career right along with an academically grueling school career.
 A graduate of St. T’s and Hopkins, Spencer is currently a history major and a member of the men’s squash team at Yale University.
 Spencer is in the #1 spot on the squash team and just finished his sophomore season ranked #9 individually and #10 as a team nationally.
 During the off-season, he plays and trains at a professional level which he hopes to enter into full-time upon graduation.

 Spencer keeps in close contact with his classmates from St. T’s and says that many of them have followed his career from the day he started school.
-The St. T’s community is certainly a group of Spencer’s biggest fans and this fall we hope to gather together for a “match watch” to support him and the Yale team.
-Stay tuned for dates and in the meantime, don’t hesitate to follow Spencer’s career by visiting his Yale player profile and professional player profile.
+The St. T’s community is certainly a group of Spencer’s biggest fans!
+Don’t hesitate to follow Spencer’s career by visiting his Yale player profile and professional player profile.